Board of Zoning Appeals

 In applications for area variances, the practical difficulty is normally due to the size, shape, or topography of the property; the location of existing structures, or the desire to preserve a large tree or other desirable landscape feature.

-The board, in the case of an Area Variance, is required to weigh the requested variance against the following criteria:
+The board, in the case of an Area Variance, is required to weigh the requested variance against the following criteria (Duncan v.
+Village of Middlefield)

 USE VARIANCE